RRZE-Webteam/rrze-wp-extended/README.md

-# RRZE WordPress Library
+# RRZE Extended Library for WordPress

-It extends the RRZE library for WordPress by adding special classes.
+It extends the RRZE WordPress Library by adding special classes.

 ## Installation